ivanAndCode/ivanAndCode/_posts/2023-02-20-sli-slo-tests-analogy.md

 To answer this question, let's talk about another thing - `service level indicators` (SLIs)
 > SLI is a defined quantitative measure of some aspect of the system

-Typical SLI:
+Typical SLIs are:
  - request latency
  - error rate
  - throughput
  - etc.

-If you have this data, whether it's a dashboard, or alert, or both, you would be able to correlate `low level signal` (aka out of disk space) to the `impact on system behaviour` (these specific endpoints suddenly started to be slow, error rates are growing)
+If you have SLI data, you would be able to correlate `low-level signal` (aka out of disk space) to the `impact on system behaviour` (these specific endpoints suddenly started to be slow, and error rates are growing)

-Still, where does the tests of different types come to the picture?
+Still, where do the tests of different types come into the picture?

 ## Tests are observability too?
 Not in a traditional sense, but they have some aspects of it.
-When they run, they provide you data about your system.
+When they run, they provide you with data about your system.

 ### Unit test
-Let's look at the unit test that checks `validateUser(user)` function
+Let's look at the unit test that checks the `validateUser(user)` function
 > validateUser() function
 > should return true
-> when called with valid user
+> when called with a valid user

 ⬆ if this test fails, how much data do you get?
 You will know exactly `what` is wrong, but not `why is it a problem?`.
+It's not working, so what?!

 ### API test
 Imagine we had another test that checks the endpoint `POST baseUrl/addUser` works well